-LUSH Valley Food Action Society works hard to support the Comox Valley community in gaining food-systems skills and knowledge to increase food security, self-sufficiency, and local food production across the region, with a vision of placing local food at the heart of community well-being.
+LUSH Valley Food Action Society works hard to support the Comox Valley community in gaining food-systems skills and knowledge to increase food security, self-sufficiency and local food production across the region.
+LUSH Valley’s vision is a region where healthy local food is at the heart of community wellbeing.

 Hub Lead: LUSH Valley

 As the Executive Director of LUSH Valley Food Action Society, Maurita leads her team in helping the Comox Valley community gain the skills and knowledge they need to grow, prepare and access healthy, local food.

 In addition to working with LUSH Valley, Maurita coordinates the Comox Valley Food Policy Council, a Council comprised of government representatives and experts across the local food system providing a forum for advocacy and policy development that works towards the creation of a food system that is ecologically sustainable, economically viable and socially just.

 Within the Hub Collective, Maurita brings extensive knowledge in working with all levels of government to develop progressive policy for communities engaged in building local, sustainable food systems.
 Maurita holds a Masters in Strategic Leadership towards Sustainability and a diploma in Ecological Gardening.